Rosendito/laravel-personal-finance/docs/mvp/tasks/02-backend-integrity-and-services.md

-## Backend Integrity Rules & Validation
+## Backend Integrity Rules & Validation DONE

 - [ ] **Database-level integrity rules**
     - [ ] Ensure `amount <> 0` at the database or application level for `ledger_entries`.